KuhlTime/hsd-markdown-thesis/README.md

 The Figma design for the cover (`static/beginning.pdf`) can be found here: https://www.figma.com/community/file/1037658856144320408/hsd-markdown-thesis

+## Folder Structure

+- `content/`: The folder where all the **markdown files** and **assets** are stored.
+It is important that the markdown files are sorted in the same way you want them to appear inside the final PDF file.
+I suggest you to use a new file for each chapter.
+  - `00_meta.md`: This file contains some basic metadata as well as the location of the table of contents, the list of figures and the list of tables.
+- `static/`: This directory contains all PDF files that should be added as they are.
+I have added a basic example PDF File to be used for the HSD.
+  - `beginning.pdf`: This file gets prepended to the final PDF.
+- `generate.sh`: Script to generate the PDF.
+- `watch.sh`: Script that watches the content folder for changes and automatically generates the PDF on any change.
+- `content.pdf`: The generated PDF content.
+The full document is currently only available through GitHub.
+- `style.csl`: The citation style used for the PDF.
+I used a modified version of the IEEE standard 🇩🇪.
+[CSL](https://citationstyles.org/), [CSL Library - GitHub](https://github.com/citation-style-language/styles)
+- `bibliography.bib`: This is the BibTex file that holds information about your citations.
+You can use any BibTex editor you want to generate this file.
+I have been using [MyBib](https://mybib.com/), which is a easy and beautifully designed web tool.
+(I am hopping for an API to make the PDF generation even easier.)

+All other files are **not vital** to be known of.

 ## Setup Local Environment

 > 🥳 If you just want to use the GitHub Action there is **no need to install anything!**